Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 </table>

-To list the orders in a Word table, you would place a <span style="FONT-STYLE: italic">TableStart and <span style="FONT-STYLE: italic">TableEnd inside the same row of the table:
+To list the orders in a Word table, you would place a _TableStart_ and _TableEnd_ inside the same row of the table:

 <table style="WIDTH: 100%">